splacito22/Lilith/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Acknowledgements

+I would like to express my gratitude and appreciation to the following individuals, study groups, and AskBCS Learning Assistant for their contributions and support during the completion of this project:

+-Rob Ambriz - for providing valuable feedback and guidance throughout the development process.

+- Study Group/Zoom Breakout Rooms (w/Marc H, Evan Griggs) - for their collaboration, discussions, and sharing of knowledge during our study sessions.
+- AskBCS for their assistance, prompt responses, and helpful resources.